ansanes/learnmywayreader/README.md

 Feel free to modify this bookshelf activity or customize it to include your own epub publications.

 Epub files should be placed in the app/src/assets folder.
+In there you can find the porta_aberta.epub file.
+The source files for this epub can be found in this repo: https://github.com/ansanes/portaabertaepub .
+Instructions on how the activities available in this book have been generated can be found there too.

 ## Adding support for sign language videos in your epubs